MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial-use-aggregation-functions.md

 ## Use the summarize operator

-The [summarize](./summarizeoperator.md) operator groups together rows based on the `by` clause and then uses an aggregation function to combine each group in a single row.
+The [summarize](./summarizeoperator.md) operator is essential to performing aggregations over your data.
+The `summarize` operator groups together rows based on the `by` clause and then uses an aggregation function to combine each group in a single row.

 Find the number of events by state using `summarize` with the [count](./count-aggfunction.md) aggregation function.